US, Japan to boost miltary ties with new command center – DW – 07/28/2024

 Concerned about the rising threat posed by China and North Korea, Japan has in recent years moved away from its pacifist position and has increased its defense power to obtain "counterstrike" capabilities.

-In their meeting, for the first time, US ministers also reaffirmed the US commitment to "extended deterrence," which includes atomic weapons and the so-called "nuclear umbrella" provided by the US.
+During the meeting, the US officials reaffirmed Washington's commitment to "extended deterrence," which includes atomic weapons and the so-called "nuclear umbrella" provided by the US.

 This marks a shift for Japan which shied away from the subject of nuclear power as the only country to have suffered nuclear attacks.